Programmiermethoden-CampusMinden/Prog2-Lecture/README.md

 ## Building Stuff

-Please see [https://github.com/cagix/pandoc-lecture](https://github.com/cagix/pandoc-lecture/blob/master/README.md#installing-and-using-pandoc-lecture) for detailed instructions on how to produce teaching materials (PDF slides, website) from the sources in this repository.
+Please see [https://github.com/cagix/pandoc-lecture](https://github.com/cagix/pandoc-lecture/blob/master/README.md#installing-and-using-pandoc-lecture) for detailed instructions on how to produce teaching materials (PDF slides, website) from the sources maintained in this repository.

 ## Credits